ome/omero-figure/_posts/2015-08-03-staus-update-summer-2015.markdown

 A crucial part of this functionality will be the ability to add shapes to exported figures, both in the PDF and TIFF formats.
-Ideally ROIs will be kept as atomic entities in the PDF figures, allowing them to be individual edited in postscript tools such as Adobe Illustrator.
+Ideally ROIs will be kept as atomic entities in the PDF figures, allowing them to be individually edited in vector-based tools such as Adobe Illustrator.
 However, this may be a little challenging, so we'll have to see.

 This core functionality will be enough to justify a major release.
 Following minor